rlautan/recras-wordpress-plugin/readme.txt

 None yet!

 == Screenshots ==
-1. Example of a programme with the default Twenty Fifteen theme
+1. Example of a programme with the Twenty Fifteen theme

 == Changelog ==

+= 1.12.2 =
+* Show error instead of crashing when package programme is empty

 = 1.12.1 =
 * Enable automatic resizing initially for availability calendar